iki1uc/error404/README.md

 Computes a small set of properties for each status (a priority score, a category label, likely cause, likely effect, and an estimated impact/horizon score).
 Compares pairs of pages and rates how well they "pair up" (HOT / SYNC / START / LOW / FAIL) based on how similar their status, category, and impact score are.
 Displays the results as a readable report in the browser.
+Files
+File	Purpose
+index.html	Landing page with the human-readable status report 404.html	Automatic diagnostic scanner, can be used as a custom 404 page translate.md	Full list of internal short codes and their plain-language meaning README.md	This file
+LICENSE	MIT License
+Usage

+Open index.html in a browser to see the status report.
+To use 404.html as a real 404 page on GitHub Pages: repository Settings → Pages → Source: branch main, folder /.

+Why the internal short codes?

+The tool uses short internal codes (a few letters, e.g. RDY, FIT, MISS) to keep the data compact and easy to process in code.
+A translation table (translate.md) maps every code to a plain-language label, so the output stays readable for anyone viewing the page, without needing to know the internal codes.

+License

+MIT — free to use and modify.
+Author credit (© iki1uc wieimmer) must be retained per the license terms.
+See LICENSE.